tc39/how-we-work/how-to-participate-in-meetings.md

 ![](./images/queue.png)

-At the top we have the Agenda item that is being discussed, followed by the queue item that is being discussed.
+At the top we have the agenda item that is being discussed, followed by the queue item that is being discussed.
 After that, we have a bunch of buttons!

 If you are speaking, then you will also have the option to say that you are done speaking.